lwerdna/workbench/log.md

 Now dup(1, 0) says make 0 describe to whatever 1 describes, closing 0 if it currently describes something.
 So if 0 has been redirected, you can restore it the original pts because 1 and 2 still hold a reference.
 So dup(2, 0) should also work.
+}

 # 2024-05-10

 Project 105: slightly harder ROP, call system("/bin/sh") and exit()

 {
-All that "2>&1" type stuff in bash are called redirections or redirection operators. https://www.gnu.org/software/bash/manual/bash.html#Redirections
+"2>&1" type stuff in bash are called redirections or redirection operators.

+https://www.gnu.org/software/bash/manual/bash.html#Redirections

 ls > dirlist 2>&1